 District 87: Bell, Ramadan

 Republican incumbent Del.
 David Ramadan squeaked to victory in 2011 by a margin of 51 votes.
 This year his opponent is Democrat John Bell, who earned the endorsement of EVPAC.
-Ramadan was one of 28 House Republicans to vote against out gay judge Tracy Thorne-Begland’s nomination to the Richmond District Court, and has opposed both workplace protections for LGBT employees and marriage equality.
+Ramadan was one of 28 House Republicans to vote against openly gay judge Tracy Thorne-Begland’s nomination to the Richmond District Court, and has opposed both workplace protections for LGBT employees and marriage equality.

 District 93: Mason, Watson